 - Please review the campus parking rules and regulations prior to parking on campus: Cal Poly Parking Rules & Regulations

-- Residents are NOT allowed to use general parking permits.
+- Residents are NOT allowed to purchase or use general parking permits.

 - Long term off-campus parking within the City of San Luis Obispo is not offered.

-- Due to the 1:1 ratio of resident parking, daily, weekly and quarterly permits are offered on a limited basis.
+- Due to the 1:1 ratio of resident parking, daily, weekly and quarterly permits are not offered.

 - There is no grace period, resident parking areas are enforced 24/7.
 Paid permits must be displayed in all vehicles parked on campus at Cal Poly.